faizsameerahmed96/cs267-project/README/README.md

 # RAG on research papers

+## TODO
+- [x] Parse the documents and extract text
+- [ ] Investigate different chunking strategies
+- [ ] Dense retriever vs sparse retriever
+- [ ] Check base performance with Milvus

 ## Parsing the documents
+### Extracting the information
-After investigating pymupdf,pymupdf4llm and unstructured, we found that using unstructured was the way to go because:
+After investigating pymupdf, pymupdf4llm and unstructured in `explorations/pdf_parsing`, we found that using unstructured was the way to go because:
 - It provides an easy way to parse a PDF along with extracting images.
 - It provides a clean API and is widely used.